Content

 This piece originally appeared in The Messenger.

 Attention on Chinese drones’ prevalence in the U.S. government has generally focused on state public safety agencies.
-And with good reason: Police departments and related agencies have purchased thousands of these drones for surveillance, but the drones’ serious cybersecurity vulnerabilities make them unsafe for such sensitive work.
-But the problem goes far beyond the police; other agencies at the local, state and federal levels are dangerously dependent on Chinese drones, too.
+And with good reason: police departments and related agencies have purchased thousands of these drones for surveillance, but the drones’ serious cybersecurity vulnerabilities make them unsafe for such sensitive work.
+But the problem goes far beyond the police: other agencies are also dangerously dependent on Chinese drones.

 Explore More Policy Areas